microsoft/azure-pipelines-yaml/design/pipeline-triggers.md

 ### Containers
 Whenever a new image got published to the container registry, your pipeline run will be triggered.
+See [container resource](pipeline-resources.md#resources-containers) for more details.

 #### Scenarios